mwgeurts/xpdf_tools/README.md

 ## Installation

 To install the Xpdf Extensions for MATLAB, copy all MATLAB .m files from this repository into your MATLAB path.
 If installing as a submodule into another git repository, execute `git submodule add https://github.com/mwgeurts/xpdf_tools`.

 ## Usage and Documentation

 Please see the [wiki](../../wiki) for basic usage and other documentation on using the Xpdf Extensions for MATLAB.
+Note that the Xpdf utilities are not provided as part of this repository and must be separately [configured](../../wiki/Xpdf Configuration) to work with these extensions.

 ## License